gavin-robey/Youtube-Video-Summarizer/README.md

-# CS 4610 Express React Docker Starter App
+# YouTube video summarizer
-This application is a simple Express application with React frontend that uses Docker for development.
+This application is an Express application with React frontend that uses Docker for development.
 It comes with a Postres database and Prisma ORM.

 ## Getting Started
 1. Fork/Clone this repository